oracle-devrel/oci-terraform-genai-llm-on-gpuvms/README.md

 ## Basic Troubleshooting

-- LLM inference is not ready or getting 504 error code when trying the URL.
+1. LLM inference is not ready or getting 504 error code when trying the URL:

-  - Login to the VM using SSH private-key
+    - Login to the VM where you've deployed the solution using the SSH private-key you created in chapter 1.
     - Check the startup logs - Default path `/home/opc/llm-init/init.log`.
-  - For any failure of steps, refer to [setup.sh](scripts/setup.sh) to know about which exact steps to run manually
+    - For any failures, refer to [setup.sh](scripts/setup.sh) to know about which exact steps to run manually
-  - Validate the service status - `sudo systemctl status vllm-inference-openai.service`
+    - Check the vLLM service is up and running:

+        ```bash
+        sudo systemctl status vllm-inference-openai.service
+        ```

-- Details about LLM usage or response.
+2. Details about LLM usage or response.
 We are capturing inference logs under path `/home/opc/vllm-master` with in file `vllm_log_file.log`.

 ### Contributors

 Author: [Rahul M R.](https://github.com/RahulMR42)

 Editor: [Nacho Martinez](https://github.com/jasperan)

 Last release: May 2024

 This project is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
 Oracle appreciates any contributions that are made by the open source community.